List of Monster Allergy characters: Bram-Bombak

 Bram-Bombak is one of the teachers in the Ancient Armory in the animated series.
 He is an expert in Monsterology.
 He wears glasses and uses a magnifying glass, but still has a hard time seeing.
-His skin is yellow and orange.

-In the comic book series, he was a caretaker of the Ancient Armory without the glasses and the magnifying glass, and his skin is purple and pink.

 Bram-Bombak is voiced by Rick Jones (English).

 Bim-Bombak and Bobbabu

 Bim-Bombak and Bobbabu are the chefs in the Ancient Armory.

 Bim-Bombak and Bobbabu are voiced by Rick Jones and Terrence Scammell respectively, in the English version.

 Bombolo

 Bombolo is a baby Bombo.
-In the animated series, he was used by Moog Magister to disable the defense system and to capture the monsters in the Ancient Armory, under the control of a pendant.
-Later he was released from the control of the witches by Zick.
-Elena decided to take care of him and to practice being a Keeper.
-In the episode "A Kingdom for Bombolo", he was Prince Kamilo the Second of Kamuludum-Si, the city of baby Bombos, who disappeared from his kingdom due to serious circumstances.

-In the comic book series, he was given to Elena by Timothy to practice her skills, and his crime was pooping in his diaper and farting all the time.
+Elena decides to take care of him and to practice being a Keeper.
+In the episode "A Kingdom for Bombolo", he is crowned the prince of the Bombos.
+In the comic book series, Bombolo was given to Elena by Timothy.

 Bombolo is voiced by Jodie Resther (English).

 Tutors

 Timothy-Moth

 Timothy is Zick's cat and Tutor.
 He is very mysterious and sarcastic but a great help to Zick.
-He is in charge of the Detention Oasis of the Barrymores' house, and later was replaced by Jeremy-Joth for violating too many rules of Bibbur-Si.
-Since then, he has resided in Bibbur-Si, but appears later on in the series.
-Later in the comic book and the animated series, Timothy returns to his position as guardian of the Barrymore house when the exile was ended, and the monsters didn't want to go back to Bibbur-Si.
+He is in charge of the Detention Oasis of the Barrymores' house, and was temporarily replaced by Jeremy-Joth for violating the rules of Bibbur-Si.

 Timothy is voiced by Oliviero Dinelli (Italian), Michel Perron (English).